liftbridge-io/liftbridge/documentation/client_implementation.md

 // does not match on wildcard subjects, e.g.  "foo.*". func (m *Metadata) GetStreams(subject string) []*StreamInfo {}

-// PartitionCountsForSubject returns a map containing stream names and the
-// number of partitions for the stream.
-This does not match on wildcard
+// PartitionCountForStream returns the number of partitions for the given
-// subjects, e.g. "foo.*".
+// stream.
-func (m *Metadata) PartitionCountsForSubject(subject string) map[string]int32 {}
+func (m *Metadata) PartitionCountForStream(stream string) int32 {}
 ```

 `BrokerInfo` is an immutable object containing server information like ID,